Former Walgreens CFO testifies about pharmacy’s troubled partnership with blood-testing start-up Theranos

 Holmes is on trial in federal court as she faces charges that she misled patients and investors about Theranos’s capabilities.
 She is charged with a dozen counts of wire fraud and conspiracy to commit wire fraud.

-She has plead not guilty.
+She has pleaded not guilty.

 “This was one of the most exciting companies that we had seen, maybe not just in lab but in general,” Miquelon said in testimony on Tuesday, according to the Wall Street Journal.

-Miquelon follows to the stand former Safeway CEO Steven Burd, who described how he was lured in by Holmes’s highflying promises but grew increasingly frustrated by the start-up’s missed deadlines and persistent delays.
+Miquelon’s testimony followed former Safeway CEO Steven Burd, who described how he was lured in by Holmes’s highflying promises but grew increasingly frustrated by the start-up’s missed deadlines and persistent delays.

 Burd’s testimony concluded Tuesday, and Miquelon’s, which began shortly after, was expected to stretch through much of the day Wednesday.